ddev/ddev/docs/users/extend/additional-services.md

-## Additional Service Configurations for ddev
+## Additional Service Configurations and Add-ons for ddev

 DDEV-Local projects can be extended to provide additional add-ons, including services.
 This is achieved by adding docker-compose files to a project's .ddev directory that defines the added add-on(s).